 On the other hand, fig trees have one of the most invasive roots from the fruiting trees, so avoid planting them near structures such as foundations and walls.
 For best results, keep them at least 25 feet away.

-For more information on spacing your fruit trees, check out my recent post: Planting Multiple Fruit Trees Together (How Far Apart?).
+For more information on spacing your fruit trees, see my recent post: How Far Apart to Plant Fruit Trees.

 Where Do You Plant Fig Companion Plants?